-Vera Mae Berry was born September 2, 1924 to the union of Wilder Berry (a barber and tailor) and Lucy Wright Berry (a domestic worker who also raised livestock), near Glendora in Leflore County, Mississippi.
-When the father deserted the family, her mother moved and raised Vera and her brother, Paul, in Tutwiler in Tallahatchie County, Mississippi.
-At the age of 14 Vera Mae Berry married Paul Pigee Jr. who was then 18.
+Vera Mae Berry was born September 2, 1924, to the union of Wilder Berry, a barber and tailor, and Lucy Wright Berry, a domestic worker who also raised livestock in Leflore County, Mississippi.
+When her father deserted the family, her mother moved and raised Vera and her brother, Paul, in Tutwiler in Tallahatchie County, Mississippi.
+At the age of 14, Vera Mae Berry married Paul Pigee Jr., who was 18.
 She gave birth to their daughter, Mary Jane, on September 1, 1940.
-Vera Pigee traveled to Chicago to study cosmetology and then returned to Clarksdale where she opened Pigee’s Beauty Salon.
-Pigee also became a civil rights activist when she helped charter the NAACP branch in Coahoma County, Mississippi in 1953 and served as its first secretary.

-Then in December 1961 she and Mary Jane were harassed by Clarksdale police when they entered the whites-only terminal waiting area, they were harassed by the Clarksdale police.
-They filed a complaint with the U.S. Justice Department, the Interstate Commerce Commission, and the Federal Bureau of Investigation (FBI).
-The incident also sparked additional protests by other black residents of Clarksdale against the bus terminal and the police department.
+Undeterred, in the fall of 1961, Vera Mae Pigee and another member of the chapter, Idessa Johnson, went to the whites-only section of Clarksdale Greyhound Bus terminal to stage a protest and challenge the segregation law.
+This time they were not arrested.
+In December 1961, when Pigee and her daughter entered the whites-only terminal waiting area, they were harassed by the Clarksdale police.
+They filed a complaint with the U.S. Justice Department, the Interstate Commerce Commission, and the Federal Bureau of Investigation.
+The incident sparked additional protests against the bus terminal and the police department.
 Those protests forced the Greyhound terminal to end its segregation policy on December 27, 1961.

-Pigee continued her civil rights activism by helping to establish the Council of Federated Organizations (COFO), a coalition of civil rights organizations throughout Mississippi which continued to challenge segregation and discrimination between 1962 and 1965 and was most famous for initiating the Freedom Summer Project in 1964.
+Pigee continued her civil rights activism by helping to establish the Council of Federated Organizations (COFO), a coalition of civil rights organizations throughout Mississippi that challenged segregation and discrimination between 1962 and 1965.
+COFO is best known for initiating the Freedom Summer Project in 1964.
 Pigee taught at the Freedom Schools and provided food, shelter, and meeting space for activists, allowing them to use both her home and beauty shop.

-Years later Vera Mae Pigee moved to Detroit, Michigan and earned an Associate of Arts and Masters of Arts degrees with majors in sociology and journalism at Wayne State University.
-On December 14, 1985 she was awarded an honorary Doctorate of Humanities Degree from Urban Bible College of Detroit, in recognition of her work in the field of civil rights.
-She continued speaking about her experiences in the Mississippi Civil Rights movement and in 1975 published a two-part autobiography, Struggle of Struggles.
+In the 1970s, Vera Mae Pigee moved to Detroit, Michigan, where she studied sociology and journalism at Wayne State University.
+She continued speaking about her experiences in the Mississippi Civil Rights Movement and in 1975 published a two-part autobiography, Struggle of Struggles.
+On December 14, 1985, she was awarded an honorary Doctor of Humanities from Urban Bible College of Detroit, in recognition of her work in the field of civil rights.
 She later became an ordained Baptist minister and continued working with the NAACP.
 Dr. Vera Mae Pigee passed away in Detroit on September 18, 2007, at the age of 83.